Core Module Information

 Description of module content:

 In this module you will focus on the newborn baby who requires care in a special or transitional neonatal care setting.
 This module will support you in developing your knowledge and understanding of neonates as they transition to extra uterine life, together with the needs of their parents and families.
 The content will be based on relevant, embryology and fetal development.
 It will include exploration of maternal and perinatal factors that impact on the outcome of newborns as they adapt to extrauterine life.
 There will be dedicated time spent revising normal physiology, then learning the altered physiology and the pathophysiology relevant to the newborn baby.
-Alongside this, you will critically engage with the global evidence base which guides how we provide care and treatment options for these babies.
+Alongside this, you will critically engage with the global evidence base which guides how care and treatment options are delivered for these babies.
 The principles of family integrated care will be appraised as will the concepts and practice of neonatal neuro developmental supportive care.
 The importance of multidisciplinary team working will be evaluated throughout.

 Learning Outcomes for module: